Hetty82/angular-assignment/readme.md

 1. Move Question class to its own file
 2. Create separate QuestionDetailComponent
 3. Move templates and styles to their own files

+### Add data service
+1. Move questions array out of AppComponent
+2. Use a service to fetch a promise of a Questions array